 In today’s political climate there is much to be discussed in regards to socialism and income inequality.
-Yet, there is still a lot of misleading information being quickly consumed and disseminated through online social media platforms.
+Yet, there is still a tone of misleading information being quickly consumed and disseminated through online social media.
 This treatment makes it hard to avoid political bias and unfair assumptions about socialism given its modern triumphs.
-So, while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that are too often misunderstood.
-I’ve started to lose confidence when hearing others speak on issues that surround socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.), which are almost always reductive.
-I think the problem surrounding modern political discussions is a lack of education that causes both sides to speak past one another.
+So, while there’s no shortage of political discussions being hashed out online, it’s surprising to me that ‘socialism & communism‘ are still tossed around as pejorative terms that’s misunderstood.
+I’ve started to lose confidence when hearing others debate on issues surrounding socialist agendas (i.e. welfare, sustainability, education, government subsidies, healthcare, and social services, etc.), which are almost always reductive.
+I think the problem that surrounds modern political discussions is an eco chamber of ideas that causes both sides to speak past one another.
 To remain unbiased I will avoid advocating for socialism here.
-The purpose of this thesis is to address some common misconceptions about socialism from its historical to its modern implementation.
+The purpose of this thesis is to address some of the common misconceptions about socialism from its historical to its modern implementation.

-(1) No Examples of Historical Communism — (Objection) Political philosophers will often say there are no modern historical examples of communism (i.e. a stateless society where all private property has been abolished and the means of production are controlled by the laborers and corporate oligarchy.)
+(1) No Examples of Historical Communism — (Objection) Political philosophers will often point out that there are no modern historical examples of communism (i.e. a stateless society where all private property has been abolished and the means of production are controlled by the laborers and corporate oligarchy.)
 But this is true only for (Marxist) communism which to be fair could be argued for as the genuine article.
 Again, there has never been a Marxist communist nation-state.
 There are some individual groups that identify as Marxist, and may belong to certain communes who practice these ideals.
 But ignoring some unintelligible conversation about anarchist-communist groups, to date there have been no modern examples of a Marxist communist nation-state.